 - Use the pre-authorization number on any subsequent communications to the dental insurance company

 - In the event of a denial due to lack of medical necessity, append the pre-authorization number on your appeal letter

-In the world of medical billing for dentists, predetermination means the proposed service can be reviewed for medical necessity, first.
-Many dental practices like yours prefer predetermination because it’s a process in which the proposed procedure, for example, a tooth extraction, is reviewed for medical necessity, determined to be medically necessary, and your exact payment from the dental insurance company – as well as the patient’s responsibility, if any – will be determined and confirmed before the procedure is performed.
+In the world of medical billing for oral surgeons, predetermination means the proposed service can be reviewed for medical necessity, first.
+Many oral surgery practices like yours prefer predetermination because it’s a process in which the proposed procedure, for example, a tooth extraction, is reviewed for medical necessity, determined to be medically necessary, and your exact payment from the dental insurance company – as well as the patient’s responsibility, if any – will be determined and confirmed before the procedure is performed.

 Let OMS Partners, LLC Handle All Your Pre-Authorizations and Predeterminations for You

-If you have questions about how we can help complicated dental procedures get pre-authorizations and predeterminations through our medical billing for dentists services, we’re happy to answer your questions!
-Simply call us today at (713) 961-2723.
+If you have questions about how we can help complicated oral surgery procedures get pre-authorizations and predeterminations through our medical billing services, we’re happy to answer your questions!
+Simply call us today.